breakintoprogram/next-bbc-basic/README.md

 ### Why am I doing this?

-Whilst I love Sinclair BASIC, I feel that BBC Basic addresses many of its shortcomings, including the clunky editor, variable name limitations for strings and arrays, and performance.
+Whilst I love Sinclair BASIC, I feel that BBC Basic addresses many of its shortcomings, including the clunky editor, variable name length limitations for strings and arrays, and performance.

 “Ah”, I hear you say.
 “I can load a BBC Micro Core in my Next to run BBC Basic”.
 Yes of course you can do that, and it is an excellent core.
 You will of course be restricted to BBC Model B hardware in doing so.